Modern General Practice Overview

 • make best use of other primary care services and the multi-professional team

-• improve the efficiency of their processes and reduce duplication.
+• improve the efficiency of processes and reduce duplication

 A good starting point is to understand what is happening with appointments as opposed to what is perceived to be happening.
 Data and evidence can inform and influence discussions from decision-making within the practice.
 Data can be collected from telephone calls, online consultation systems, and appointment systems.

-For example, appointment types that occur on Mondays, which are usually assumed to be the busiest day, can be analysed.
-Another common way of finding demand and capacity data is through the slot type in the appointment book, which might be through a GP Demand and Capacity Planning Tool or the clinical system.
+For example, appointment types that occur on Mondays, which are usually assumed to be the busiest day, can be analysed to provide insights on patient needs so that practices can look to schedule staff accordingly.
+Another common way of finding demand and capacity data is through the slot type in the appointment book, which might be through a GP Demand and Capacity Planning Tool or the practice clinical system.
 If slot types are used correctly, they reflect the type of work done, as well as times associated with and taken for the work.

-GPAD, Online Consultation, and Telephony Data can all help understand what activity looks like, and clinical systems may have workload tools that can help see patterns of demand versus capacity. demand and capacity tools provided by the ICS and/or funded by the NHSE South Region can further highlight these trends and support operational decision-making.
+GPAD, Online Consultation, and Telephony Data can all help understand what activity looks like, and clinical systems may have workload tools that can help see patterns of demand versus capacity.
+Demand and capacity tools provided by the Integrated Care Board (ICB) can further highlight these trends and support operational decision-making.

 • can provide data to support decision-making within the practice